ericlemerdy/voteforyourcode/src/main/resources/app/team/bio/jeanlaurent.md

 <p>
-    I&#8217;m a tdd guy, and I host many <a href='http://coderetreat.org/about'>coderetreats</a>, to meet clever developpers, learn new techniques, and just train.
+    I&#8217;m a tdd guy, and I host many <a href='http://coderetreat.org/about'>coderetreats</a>, to meet clever developers, learn new techniques, and just train.
 </p>

 <div class="social">